roemeren/gpx-bike-node-matcher/README.md

 3. Explore the results in the dashboard and on the interactive map.
 4. Download the processed outputs as a ZIP file when finished.

+>⚠️ **Note**: This hosted demo is intended for **testing and exploration only**.
+It does not include authentication or full security measures, so please **avoid uploading sensitive data** such as GPX rides that may reveal private locations.

-The hosted version currently includes **only the Belgian bike node network** due to memory limits on the free Render tier.
+The hosted version currently includes **only the Belgian bike node network and uses lighter track-matching settings** due to memory limits on the free Render tier.
 Performance may be slower for larger uploads 🐢.
 For full coverage (including the Netherlands and cross-border regions) or faster processing, please run the app locally.

 ---

 ## App Overview

-> ⚠️ **Note**
-> The screenshots below are based on an earlier version of the app, but the overall layout and functionality remain representative of the current version.
+> ⚠️ **Note**: The screenshots below are based on an earlier version of the app, but the overall layout and functionality remain representative of the current version.

 ### Upload and process GPX files